GladysAssistant/v4-website/docs/integrations/alexa.md

 - Switch (On/Off)

 Additionnal compatibilities will be added on request.
 Don't hesitate to send us your feature requests on [the forum](https://community.gladysassistant.com/).

+Please post a message on the forum, if you need any help.